 Other non-resort options for staying at the Dead Sea Jordan

 Alternative accommodation options really are limited.
-You will find that you want the convenience of the facilities to access the Dead Sea waters then shower off, you really will want the convenience of staying in a resort.
+You will find that you want the convenience of the facilities to access the Dead Sea waters and then shower off; you really will want the convenience of staying in a resort.

-There are a few apartments that you can try including:
+There are a few more apartment-style options opening up that you can try including: